Last updated June 2021

 Another primary legislation from the 90s, the Gramm-Leach-Bliley Act (GLBA), is a banking and financial law with crucial data privacy and security requirements.

-The California Consumer Privacy Act (SB-1121) became effective on January 1 2020, and applied to companies operating in California.
+The California Consumer Privacy Act (SB-1121) became effective on January 1, 2020, and applies to companies operating in California.

 The bill enhances privacy rights and consumer protection for residents of the Golden State.
 In November 2020, Californian voters made another step forward on the data privacy route.

-The California Privacy Rights Act (CPRA), passed into law on November 3 2020, will take effect on January 1 2023, with a lookback period from January 1 2022.
+The California Privacy Rights Act (CPRA), passed into law on November 3 2020, took effect on January 1 2023, with a lookback period from January 1 2022.

 It’s a supplement to CCPA.
 It creates a series of new amendments to the existing text.
 In particular, it creates new rights and expands existing ones for California residents.